Assailants fatally shoot 3 men in disputed Kashmir

 Assailants fatally shoot 3 men in disputed KashmirNew

-SRINAGAR, India (AP) — Assailants have separately shot and killed three men in Indian-controlled Kashmir.
-Police blamed militants fighting against Indian rule in the disputed region for the string of targeted attacks late Tuesday.
-The first two killings occurred in Kashmir’s main city of Srinagar while the third in northern Hajin area.
-Police in a statement said officers began investigating the killings and called them “terror incidents.”
-The Himalayan territory of Kashmir is divided between India and Pakistan and both the archrivals claimed it in its entirety.
-Rebels in Indian-controlled Kashmir have been fighting New Delhi’s rule over the region since 1989.
+SRINAGAR, India (AP) — Assailants have shot and killed three men in Indian-controlled Kashmir in separate attacks blamed by police on militants fighting against Indian rule in the disputed region.
+The first two killings occurred in Kashmir’s main city of Srinagar while the third was in the northern Hajin area.
+Police are calling the killings “terror incidents.”
+The Himalayan territory of Kashmir is divided between India and Pakistan.
+Both countries claim it in its entirety.
+Rebels in the Indian-controlled portion of Kashmir have been fighting New Delhi’s rule over the region since 1989.